You’ll learn in this article how exactly Tiktok does it’s loudness normalisation, the secrets to this are revealed 😉

 By phase flipping one of them there was no audio which means there’s no frequency roll off or enhancing happening.

 And I checked also with a ramped white noise audioclip to see what the compression does.

 There’s a soft knee on a compressor which gradually compresses more and more.

 A hard limiter would have shown a normal constant rise and then a hard straight line where it kicked in.

-It took me some trial and error, having one setting on an audio test didn’t work with others and vice versa.
+Simply having one setting on an audio test didn’t work with others and vice versa.